-If I have a current MHRT II or MHRT III, do I need to reapply for the MHRT/Community?
+If I have a current MHRT II or MHRT III.
+Do I need to get a MHRT/C?

 My name has changed.
 Can I obtain a copy of my certificate with my new name on it?